Skip to content

 Growing your own food is the ultimate “eat local”

-Fresh fruit and vegetables are so beneficial and full of nutrients and vitamins, but they can be costly to buy, especially when not in season.
-Even when they are in season they can be expensive and of questionable quality (just ask me about my recent emergency-I-had-no-other-options trip to get some in-season produce at Walmart).
-Buying frozen or canned are good options, but growing your own is a great way to get fresh food, packed with nutrients and it can save you a truckload of money —just think about how much leafy greens cost at the store compared to a package of seeds.
+With grocery prices soaring, many families are looking for ways to cut costs.
+One of the simplest and most rewarding solutions?
+Growing even a small portion of your own food.
+Not only does it save money, but it also ensures fresher, healthier ingredients right at your fingertips.
+Growing your own is a great way to get fresh food, packed with nutrients and it can save you a truckload of money —just think about how much leafy greens cost at the store compared to a package of seeds.
 Not only is the food itself nutritious, but the process of growing can be nourishing in a lot of ways: spending time outdoors, moving your body, feeling connected to your food in a whole new way, watching something grow, not to mention the sense of pride and accomplishment.

 Start Small